Installing Key Trustee KMS

 Installing Key Trustee KMS Using Packages

 - After Setting Up an Internal Repository, configure the Key Trustee KMS host to use the repository.
-See Modifying Clients to Use the Internal Repository for more information.
+See Configuring Hosts to Use the Internal Repository for more information.

 - Because the keytrustee-keyprovider package depends on the hadoop-kms package, you must add the CDH repository.
-See Step 1: Configure a Repository for instructions.
+See Using an Internal Package Repository for instructions.

 - Install the keytrustee-keyprovider package using the appropriate command for your operating system: